 The State will assess and validate all settings in which participants are clustered or grouped for the purpose of receiving HCBS.
-This includes all group residential and non-residential settings such as but not limited to supported employment, prevocational, and habilitation services.
+This includes all group residential and non-residential settings such as but not limited to employment and habilitation services.